Fishing in West Virginia

 Tygart Lake State Park

 Gather the gang together, and head to Tygart Lake for a fabulous vacation of fishing.
 The 1,800-acre lake near Grafton is home to various types of fish, including walleye and panfish.
-When you have reeled in the last catch of the day, dock your boat at the marina and relax at Tygart Lake State Park’s 321-acre campground.
-The park is nestled at the foothills of the Allegheny Mountains and sits upon a high peninsula overlooking the picturesque lake.
+When you have reeled in the last catch of the day, dock your boat at the marina and relax at Tygart Lake State Park’s campground.
+The park is nestled in the foothills of the Allegheny Mountains and sits upon a high peninsula overlooking the picturesque lake.

 North Bend State Park